All Episodes

 He was the guy that should know.

-Just be and and how about the tone of this?
+And how about the tone of this?

-There are dozens of dozens and others, Diane, that have been successful, although none in this country.
+Well, of course, for every one of the 10 plots the president said been disrupted, there are dozens of others, Diane, that have been successful, although none in this country.

 Well, that's what he said.

-The whatever good news that's happening just cannot be allowed to stand.
+Whatever good news that's happening just cannot be allowed to stand.

-It's got to be recast and repositioned as either no news, president making things up, or now uh this is not good to say.
+It's got to be recast and repositioned as either no news, president making things up, or now this is not good to say.

 What the hell is this, Mr. Clark?

-Well, you overreact up there.
+Well, you overracked up there.

-The folks, here's a good lesson for you.
+Folks, here's a good lesson for you.

 According to the Democrats and Brian Ross at ABC and Richard Clark, when you're successful, the wrong message is to say you've been successful.